sumanmukherjee03/practice-and-katas/k8s/istio/03-gateways/README.md

 For internal traffic you might use a different virtual services altogether, but with routing based on a header.
 And that `x-` header would get added at the entrypoint application in the code based on whether it was the experimental version or original version and then that header would get propagated all the way down to the rest of the traffic in the cluster.

+We can achieve Dark releases with matching rules in the virtualservice via headers.
+Ofcourse you have to make sure that the header gets propagated all the way down in all services for that to work.
+For the external traffic coming from outside the cluster, we can use curl to pass headers or install a browser extension like ModHeader to add a custom header to all our requests from the browser.